The diagram above illustrates a typical setup.

 UPnP/DLNA is the most common networking protocol used in the audio visual devices.
 Most audio visual equipment manufacturers supports this protocol in their networked products.
 Currently, there are various types of network audio products in the market, which performs the role of Server, Controller or Renderer or a combination of them.
 Commercially, such devices are marketed as servers, streamers (which is essentially a controller and renderer) or all in one server/streamer.
-Many streamers also come with support for Tidal, Spotify and other popular music streaming services due to their recent popularity.
+Many streamers also come with support for Qobuz, Spotify, Tidal, Internet Radio and other popular music streaming services.

 Another popular network audio software, mostly among the DIY enthusiast is the Logitech Media Server (LMS).
 Initially developed by Slim Devices (subsequently acquired by Logitech), it uses the same Server/Controller/Renderer architecture for streaming of digital audio.
 LMS is no longer supported by Logitech as they have long discontinued the related hardware devices.